oracle/node-oracledb/doc/api.md

 ```

 The same technique can be used to construct the list of selected
 column names.
-Make sure to use a whitelist of names to avoid SQL
+Make sure to use a Allow List of names to avoid SQL
 Injection security risks.

 Each final SQL statement will obviously be distinct, and will use a